 Cinco De Mayo Brunch with Margarmosas

-Why not switch up your Cinco de Mayo celebration this year and host a brunch?
-I did, complete with Churro Waffles and Margarmosas!
+Why not switch up your Cinco de Mayo celebration this year, and host a Cinco De Mayo Brunch with Margarmosas?
+I did, complete with Churro Waffles!

-Brunch for Cinco de Mayo?
-I know it is not your average Taco Tueday, but I am pretty sure that it is no secret that we love a good reason to have a brunch.
+A Cinco De Mayo Brunch with Margarmosas?
+I know it is not your average Taco Tuesday, but I am pretty sure that it is no secret that we love a good reason to have a brunch.
 Plus we also enjoy entertaining a myriad of guests whether it be our friends, family, neighbors or business acquaintances.
 On this particular occasion we were over joyed to celebrated a with a few friends in town for business.
-We celebrated our Cinco De Mayo with a few morning Margarmosas.
+We celebrated our Cinco De Mayo Brunch with a few morning Margarmosas.
 What the heck is is a Margarmosa you may ask?
 Well that is simple, it is when a Margarita and Mimosa get mixed it up in the morning.
 Maybe just a sidecar of tequila instead of champagne with your OJ and a hint of Grand Marnier, what cha think?

 Before we get all up into the menu and cocktail hour recipes I would love to walk you through the pretty tablescape and how simple it was to put together.
 The fresh flowers were prepared the day before and kept in my shop refrigerator for freshness and added to the tall columns at the last minute.